Automatic vs. Manual CDL Restriction: What You Need to Know in 2026

 Not all CDL careers involve long-haul driving.
 Several roles are structured around local routes and predictable schedules.
 These differences are often categorized by the class of CDL you’ve obtained, either A or B. If you want to know more about the differences, you can read about it here.

-1. Local Delivery Drivers (Class A or B)
+1. Local Delivery Drivers (Class A)

 Many food service distributors, beverage companies, and retail supply chains operate within a defined service area.